 For its price, the Skque Self Balancing Scooter has a lot to offer.
 First off, there are three different models of the Skque: 6.5”, 8”, and 10”.
 Those numbers refer to the size of the wheels, with larger dimensions equating to a smoother ride that’s able to withstand much more rugged surfaces.

-If you’re going with a Skque, we recommend doing so because of the uniqueness of their 10” model.
-At the 6.5” level, there are other two wheel scooters which perform equally as well, but for a larger-sized smart board, the Skque 10” is the best value out there.
+If you’re going with a Skque, we recommend sticking with the 6.5″ model for the smoothest ride.
+At the 10” level it can be a little much for all buy the tallest and heaviest riders, but for a larger-sized smart board, the Skque 10” is the best value out there.

-While the maximum speed on the 10” scooter is just 6.2 miles per hour, it is able to operate for a maximum range of 15 miles because of its high-capacity 4400mAh Samsung Battery.
+While the maximum speed on the 6.5” scooter is just 7.4 miles per hour, it is able to operate for a maximum range of over 12 miles because of its high-capacity 4400mAh Samsung Battery.
 And thanks to its rapid charging feature, the Skque can be fully powered up in as little as two hours.

 For anyone searching for a two wheel scooter that’s different than the flood of seemingly identical boards out there, the Skque Self Balancing Scooter is a great option.